RyanGao67/ComputerScience/AWS data pipeline.md

    * Table  ---------  A table in AWS glue data catalog consists of the names of columns, data type definitions, and other metadata about a base dataset.
 The schema of your data is represented in your AWS glue table definition.
 The actual data remains in its original data store.
    * Classifier ---- Determines the schema of your data
    * Crawler ---- A program that connects to a data store (source or target), progresses through a prioritized list of classifiers to determine the schema for your data, and creates metadata in the AWS glue data catalogue.
+   * Development endpoint - An environment that you can use to develop and test your aws glue script

+### glue network
+* To run your ETL jobs, AWS Glue must be able to access your data store.
+If a job doesn't need to run in your virtual provate cloud (VPC) subnet, no additional configuration is needed.
+For example, transforming data from amazon s3 to amazon s3.
+* If a job needs to run in your VPC subnet, AWS glue sets up elastic network interfaces that enable your jobs to connect securely to other resources within your VPC.
+Each elastic network interface is assigned a private IP address from the IP address range within the subnet you specified.
+(No public IP addresses are assigned.
+The specified security groups are applied on the elastic network interface)
+* All JDBC data stores that are accessed by the job must be available from the VPC subnet.
+* To access Amazon s3 from within your VPC, a VPC endpoint is required.
+* If your job needs to access both VPC resources and the public internet, the VPC needs to have a Network Address Translation(NAT) gateway inside the VPC.
+* A job or development endpoint can only access one VPC(and subnet) at a time.
+If you neet to access data stores in different VPCs, you have the following options:
+  * Use VPC peering to access the data stores.
+  * Use an amazon s3 bucket as an intermediary storage location.
+Split the work into two jobs, with the amazon s3 output of job 1 as the input of job 2